politie/breeze/README.md

 [Spring](http://spring.io/) integration for [Storm](http://storm-project.net/)
 ------------------------------------------------------------------------------

 Breeze binds Storm [topology components](http://github.com/nathanmarz/storm/wiki/Concepts) to [POJOs](http://en.wikipedia.org/wiki/Plain_Old_Java_Object).
-Write Spring beans and use them easily within Storm.
+Write Spring beans and use them easily within a cluster.

 The `SpringSpout` and `SpringBolt` classes are configured with a Spring bean and a method signature.
+The compiler automagically orders the processing steps based on the field names.
 Each topology gets a dedicated application context.

-For each tuple request on `SpringSpout` and for each execute request on `SpringBolt` the bean's configured method is invoked.
-For bolts the function argument names are retrieved from the input tuple.
-The return value is emitted with the output field names.
-* When no output fields are defined the return value is discarded.
-* Single output field definitions mean that the return value is placed on the output tuple as is.
-* In case of multiple output fields the result tuple mapping depends on its type.
-Maps are read by key and beans are read by property (getters).

-Bolts and spouts may emit multiple tuples from a single call.
-When `#setScatterOutput(boolean)` has been set to `true` on either SpringSpout or SpringBolt then Breeze handles items from array and collection returns as separate emits.
-A `null` return means no emit in which case bolts act as a filter.

-With `SpringBolt#setPassThroughFields(String...)` additional fields may be copied from the input tuple to the emit.

-Storm's transaction architecture is honored with `#setAnchor(boolean)`.

 Breeze currently supports ["none" grouping](http://github.com/nathanmarz/storm/wiki/Concepts#stream-groupings) only.